-The Phase I Clinical Trial demonstrates that MRI-guided TULSA is safe and precise for ablation in patients with localized prostate cancer, providing spatial ablation precision of ± 1.3 mm with a well-tolerated side-effect profile and minor or no impact on urinary, erectile and bowel function at 12 months3.
+The Phase I Clinical Trial demonstrates that MRI-guided TULSA is safe and precise for ablation in patients with localized prostate cancer, providing spatial ablation precision of ± 1.3 mm with a well-tolerated side-effect profile and minor or no impact on urinary, erectile and bowel function at 12 months.
 There were no grade 4 or higher adverse events, one transient attributable grade 3 event (epididymitis), and notably no injury to rectal or periprostatic structures.
 Functional outcomes, International Prostate Symptom Score ("IPSS") and IIEF-15, both showed a favorable anticipated trend of initial deterioration with subsequent gradual improvement toward baseline levels.
 Consistent with the conservative whole-gland treatment plan which included a 3 mm circumferential margin expected to spare 10% viable prostate at the gland periphery, intra-operative MRI thermometry measured 90% thermal ablation of the prostate gland, median PSA decreased 90% from 5.8 ng/ml to nadir of 0.6 ng/ml, and median prostate volume reduced by 88% on 1-year MRI.
 Prostate biopsy at one year identified decreased cancer burden with 61% reduction in cancer length; however, attributable to the circumferential safety margin, clinically significant cancer in 9 of 29 men (31%), and any cancer in 16 of 29 (55%).

-Follow-up data to three and five years demonstrate durability of the outcomes, with continued treatment safety and stable quality of life, as well as predictable PSA and biopsy oncological outcomes based on treatment-day imaging and early PSA follow-up, without precluding any potential salvage therapy options4.
+Follow-up data to three and five years demonstrate durability of the outcomes, with continued treatment safety and stable quality of life, as well as predictable PSA and biopsy oncological outcomes based on treatment-day imaging and early PSA follow-up, without precluding any potential salvage therapy options.
 Repeat prostate biopsy at three years demonstrated durable histological outcomes, with only one subject upgrading to GGG 1 from negative at 12 months, and one subject upgrading to GGG 2 from GGG 1 at 12 months.
-Between one
+Between one and five years, there were no new serious adverse events.
+By five years, 16 men completed protocol follow-up, three withdrew with PSA <0.4 ng/ml, 10 had salvage therapy without complications (six prostatectomy, three radiation and one laser ablation), and one died of an

-1 Klotz et al, "MRI-guided transurethral ultrasound ablation of prostate cancer," The Journal of Urology, 2020
+&lt;sup>1 Klotz et al, "MRI-guided transurethral ultrasound ablation of prostate cancer," The Journal of Urology, 2020

-2 Anttinen et al, "Histopathological evaluation of prostate specimens after thermal ablation may be confounded by the presence of thermally-fixed cells," International Journal of Hyperthermia, 2019
+&lt;sup>2 Anttinen et al, "Histopathological evaluation of prostate specimens after thermal ablation may be confounded by the presence of thermally-fixed cells," International Journal of Hyperthermia, 2019

-3 Chin et al, "Magnetic Resonance Imaging-Guided Transurethral Ultrasound Ablation of Prostate Tissue in Patients with Localized Prostate Cancer: A Prospective Phase 1 Clinical Trial," European Urology, 2016; Bonekamp et al, "Twelve-month prostate volume reduction after MRI-guided transurethral ultrasound ablation of the prostate," European Radiology, 2018
+&lt;sup>3 Chin et al, "Magnetic Resonance Imaging-Guided Transurethral Ultrasound Ablation of Prostate Tissue in Patients with Localized Prostate Cancer: A Prospective Phase 1 Clinical Trial," European Urology, 2016; Bonekamp et al, "Twelve-month prostate volume reduction after MRI-guided transurethral ultrasound ablation of the prostate," European Radiology, 2018

-4 Nair et al, "MRI-Guided Transurethral Ultrasound Ablation in Patients with Localized Prostate Cancer: Three Year Outcomes of a Prospective Phase I Study", BJU International, 2020; Nair et al, "PD17-03 Five-Year Outcomes from a Prospective Phase I Study of MRI-Guided Transurethral Ultrasound Ablation in Men with Localized Prostate Cancer", AUA 2020 Virtual Experience, Abstract in The Journal of Urology, 2020; Hatiboglu et al, "Durability of functional outcomes after MRI-guided transurethral ultrasound ablation of the prostate," JU Open Plus, 2023.
+&lt;sup>4 Nair et al, "MRI-Guided Transurethral Ultrasound Ablation in Patients with Localized Prostate Cancer: Three Year Outcomes of a Prospective Phase I Study", BJU International, 2020; Nair et al, "PD17-03 Five-Year Outcomes from a Prospective Phase I Study of MRI-Guided Transurethral Ultrasound Ablation in Men with Localized Prostate Cancer", AUA 2020 Virtual Experience, Abstract in The Journal of Urology, 2020; Hatiboglu et al, "Durability of functional outcomes after MRI-guided transurethral ultrasound ablation of the prostate," JU Open Plus, 2023.

-Management's Discussion and Analysis For the three and nine months ended September 30, 2023 and 2022 In USD\$ (000s)
+Management's Discussion and Analysis For the years ended December 31, 2023 and 2022 In USD\$ (000s)